Orakl Network

 List Listeners

 Listeners kept in permanent state can be displayed with listener list command.
-You can filter the listeners by using optional parameters: --chain or --service .
+You can filter the listeners by using optional parameters: or .

 orakl-cli listener list \